sirjuddington/SLADE/docs/mkdocs/md/Namespaces/App.md

-The `slade` scripting namespace contains a set of functions for general interaction with the SLADE application.
+The `App` scripting namespace contains a set of functions for general interaction with the SLADE application.

 ## Functions